Context / Research term

 Giving an AI instructions about how to interpret and follow instructions, so it handles new tasks more reliably without per-task hand-holding.

-Most prompting tells a model what to do: summarize this, rewrite that, answer this question.
-Meta-prompting tells the model how to approach work in general.
+Meta-prompting is giving an AI instructions about how to interpret and follow instructions, so it handles new tasks more reliably without per-task hand-holding.
 You might instruct it to always ask a clarifying question before starting, to flag assumptions, to prefer short answers unless asked for detail, or to cite its sources.
 These instructions shape behavior across many tasks rather than steering a single response.
-A well-tuned meta-prompt turns a generic assistant into one that matches your working style.
+Write these meta-instructions once, and the assistant follows them across tasks so its behavior matches your working style.

 Builder example